Jump to navigation

 Join our tuakana, Kaharau and Moana-Roa in Kia Mau!
 A fun sing along, instructional, Māori Performing Arts series.
 Available On Demand.

 Supports whānau health and encourages Kaumātua and mokopuna to learn how to stay healthy by participating together.
-Repeats week days.
-Available On Demand.
+Series 2 Mondays.